csmir/Commands.NET/wiki/v2/Modules.md

 }
 ```

-Even still, it is possible to pass the execution state to the static method without making an instance of the surrounding class.
+Still, it is possible to pass the execution state to the static method without making an instance of the surrounding class.
-For access to this data, the `IContext` implementation used to execute this command can be injected directly into the method.
+For access to this data, the `IContext` implementation used to execute this command can be written directly into the method signature.

 ```cs
 [Name("command")]